Muthubioinfo/branch-site-FDR/README.md

 | %TP                          | Percentage true positives among all simulations | 0.1, 0.2, 0.5, 1, 2, 5, 20, 50, 100 |

-There is a total of 24 different phylogenomic datasets can be simulated.
+Now, a total of 24 different phylogenomic datasets can be simulated based on the table above.
 The positive selection for the two trees (TREE I has 8 species and TREE II has 16 species) are tested by labelling either internal ($\alpha$) and external branch ($\beta$).

 To simulate codon sequence alignments under different settings shown above, use the EVOLVER program and select option 6.
 Ensure that the appropriate control file called MCcodonNSbranchsites.dat is specified in the working directory.
 The control file for the appropriate parametric setting in available in [MCbranchsite_files_simulations](https://github.com/Muthubioinfo/branch-site_FDR/tree/main/MCbranchsite_files_simulations).